eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 ## Experimental features

-Large features or features where the API is not yet clear can be implemented with the `IOX_EXPERIMENTAL` feature flag.
-Those features shall not be available in the installed headers when the `IOX_EXPERIMENTAL` feature flag was not set during compilation.
+Large features or features where the API is not yet clear can be implemented with the `IOX_EXPERIMENTAL_POSH` feature flag.
+Those features shall not be available in the installed headers when the `IOX_EXPERIMENTAL_POSH` feature flag was not set during compilation.

 If possible, this should be achieved by not installing the headers of the experimental feature instead of `ifdefs`.
-With this approach, the experimental features can still be build on all targets on the CI without specifying the `IOX_EXPERIMENTAL` feature flag and does not require new CI targets.
+With this approach, the experimental features can still be build on all targets on the CI without specifying the `IOX_EXPERIMENTAL_POSH` feature flag and does not require new CI targets.

 The experimental feature must be in an `experimental` namespace and the header includes path must also contain the name `experimental`.